CatznipViewer/catznip-docs/catznip/docs/features/derender_objects.md

 Select an object from the 'Derendered' tab of the 'Avatar / Object Blacklist' floater and press the trash can icon marked Restore to immediately reload this object and return it to view.

-You can access the Object / Avavtar Blacklist floater from the top menu > communicate > Blocked.
+You can access the Object / Avatar Blacklist floater from the top menu > communicate > Blocked.

 Notes
 You can not derender an avatar or avatar attachment, see the Block List.